GREAT GRAY OWL

 GREAT GRAY OWL HUNTING

-able to support a 175-pound person in order to catch a meal.
-In the summer, Great Gray Owls have been known to dive to the ground, breaking through loose soil to grab small mammals in shallow burrows.
+Likewise, in the summer, Great Gray Owls have been known to dive to the ground, breaking through loose soil to grab small mammals in shallow burrows.
 These impressive seasonal hunting techniques

-allow the Great Gray Owl to feast on its favorite meal year-round: rodents!
+allow the Great Gray Owl to feast on its favorite meal year-round: voles!

 GREAT GRAY OWL NESTING